anishathalye/dotbot/CONTRIBUTING.md

 Patches
 -------

+Want to hack on Dotbot?
+Awesome!

-Before working on substantial changes to the code base, it is *highly recommended* that you first [open an issue][issue] describing what you intend to work on.
+If there are [open issues][issues], you're more than welcome to work on those - this is probably the best way to contribute to Dotbot.
+If you have your own ideas, that's great too!
+In that case, before working on substantial changes to the code base, it is *highly recommended* that you first [open an issue][issue] describing what you intend to work on.

 **Patches are generally submitted as pull requests.** Patches are also [accepted over email][email].